okohll/jquery-sexypost/README.md

 And these properties:

-    async    : true                                          // set to true to submit the form asynchronously
+    async        : true                                      // set to true to submit the form asynchronously autoclear    : false                                     // automatically clear the form on successful post
-    autoclear: false                                         // automatically clear the form on successful post
+    requestHeader: null,                                     // additional request headers to send

 Submit Triggers
 ---------------